 Light filtration is not the only purpose for melanin.
 With regard to the skin and body, it provides natural protection from the sun, as well as contributing to the body’s ability to fight off infection.
 Further, albino dogs are far more prone to sunburn and to developing skin cancers due to their extreme photosensitivity.

 Though it is rare, albinism is not restricted to any particular breed of dog.
-Have you ever owned or encountered an albino dog?
+Have you ever owned or encountered any albino dogs?
 What breed or mix was the dog?
 If you have lived with and cared for an albino dog, what differences and adjustments did you make, in terms of regular exercise routines or living conditions, to make sure his needs were met?
 We’d love for you to share your experiences with albino dogs in the comments!

 Learn more about dogs with Dogster: